I need human help to enter verification code (office hours only)

 Contact Jennifer at 650-813-9094 x205 or at jennifer@etzchayim.org

-Learning and Prayer Coordinator Vicky Tsur has been an educator for almost 30 years and has taught both children and adults in Spain, Israel and the United States.
+Learning and Prayer Coordinator Vicky Tsur has been an educator for more than 30 years and has taught both children and adults in Spain, Israel and the United States.

 For many years, she taught English in elementary school in Israel and the Israeli Foreign Ministry.
 She temporarily left the classroom and spent 6 years writing course books for English Language Learners, working for Eric Cohen Books in Raanana where she published more than 10 books.